Sairyss/domain-driven-hexagon/README.md

 - [Making illegal states unrepresentable](https://v5.chriskrycho.com/journal/making-illegal-states-unrepresentable-in-ts/)
 - [Domain Primitives: what they are and how you can use them to make more secure software](https://freecontent.manning.com/domain-primitives-what-they-are-and-how-you-can-use-them-to-make-more-secure-software/)
+- ["Secure by Design" Chapter 5: Domain Primitives](https://livebook.manning.com/book/secure-by-design/chapter-5/) (a full chapter of the article above)
 - [Value Objects Like a Pro](https://medium.com/@nicolopigna/value-objects-like-a-pro-f1bfc1548c72)

 ## Other DDD topics